About special educational needs and disabilities (SEND)

 When children and young people have either or both SEN and a disability it can affect their learning and education.
 You can read more in the SEND Guide for parents and carers or in the Mencap easy read guide.

 Schools, colleges, early years and other settings can help most children and young people overcome their difficulties quickly and easily and support them to learn.
-A few will need more help than their school or college can usually provide and the parent/carer or setting can request the local council to carry out an education, health and care needs assessment.
-For more information about this assessment please visit the EHCP page.

 You can find details of the provision which each educational setting makes for children with special educational needs or disabilities (SEND) on their websites.
 Information about each school, including website, can be found in Herefordshire Council's school directory.